GregHarris90/Responsive-Portfolio/README.md

 ## HTML Validation Errors

 I ran out of time to go through these last errors in my code for the Responsive Portfolio webpage.
-I will spend some extra time going over these issues, correct them, and watch out for them in future!
+I will spend some extra effort going over these issues, correct them, and watch out for them in future!
+Still need to practice using tools like html validation to better my code!

 ![HTML Validation Errors](https://user-images.githubusercontent.com/73864182/103987579-8faaed80-5141-11eb-8e7c-5ab437d05b41.png)